merlimat/pulsar-python-tutorial/README.md

 ```

 This command creates a directory named `pulsar-python-tutorial` at the current location, which contains
-the tutorial basic Pulsar client Java project that you can build using Maven.
-The `pulsar-java-tutorial` directory
+the tutorial basic Pulsar client Python project.
+The `pulsar-python-tutorial` directory
 contains the following items:

 File or directory | Description